SenCoder/Nginx-notes/Note for nginx.md

 **Problem**

-You need to encrypt traffic between NGINX and the upstream ser‐ vice and set specific negotiation rules for compliance regulations or if the upstream is outside of your secured network.
+You need to encrypt traffic between NGINX and the upstream service and set specific negotiation rules for compliance regulations or if the upstream is outside of your secured network.

 **Solution**